 What does Christopher Marlowe's Doctor Faustus tell us about the author and the time at which the play was written?
-This unit will help you to discover the intricacies of the play and recognise how a knowledge of the historical and political background of the time can lead to a very different understanding of the author's intended meaning.
+This free course, Christopher Marlowe, Doctor Faustus, will help you to discover the intricacies of the play and recognise how a knowledge of the historical and political background of the time can lead to a very different understanding of the author's intended meaning.

 By the end of this section you should be able to:

 - read closely – analyse a passage from the play;